mcaimi/amq-broker-helm/helm/ssl/README.md

 ## ADDING QUEUES, USERS AND ROLES

-To add users to the broker edit the `users` section in `values.yaml`.
+To add multiple users to the broker edit the `users` section in `values.yaml`.
 For example, this setup here:

 ```
 users:
-  - name: admin
-    password: "password"
-    role: admin
   - name: demouser
     password: "demo"
     role: user